 A particular favourite for me are its limited edition regional shirts.
 If I’m travelling somewhere new in Japan, sometimes I’ll stop by the Mont Bell store and see what designs they have in stock.

 If you’re not sure which Mont Bell to visit but are in central Tokyo, I’d recommend stopping by the Shinjuku store, which you can find on the west side of Shinjuku station.
-Otherwise, there is a large outlet mall called Grandberry Park in Machida which has Mont Bell along with a bunch of other outlet stores, so that may be worth checking out.
+Otherwise, there is a large outlet mall called Grandberry Park in Machida which has Mont Bell along with a bunch of other outlet stores, so that may be worth checking out if you have the time.

-Mont Bell literally stocks everything - clothing, shoes, backpacks, tents, sleeping bags, camping food and so on.
+Mont Bell literally stocks everything - clothing, shoes, backpacks, tents, sleeping bags and even camping food.
 So quite literally you could entirely prepare for a hike with a visit to a Mont Bell store.

 The one caveat to Mont Bell is that they are a Japanese hiking brand, and so are more suited for Japanese bodies.
-I’m 5’6” and around 60 - 65kg: although their shirts and jackets fit me fine in a woman’s L, I only fit into their XL pants and they don’t tend to look too flattering on my (not-so-slim) body shape.
+Technically I’m half-Japanese, but appearance-wise I’ve come out looking pretty white.
+I’m 5’6” and around 60 - 65kg: although their shirts and jackets fit me fine in a woman’s L, I only fit into their XL pants and they don’t tend to look too flattering on my body shape since I store my weight in my lower body.
 For men, if you’re on the slimmer side you won’t have any problems even if you’re tall (like 6’4”) as they do have “extra long” versions of their pants.

 And Wander: for the fashion-conscious hiker